 A life expectancy payout refers to a method of calculating RMDs: The annual RMD is determined by dividing the prior year-end account balance by the remaining life expectancy of the individual from the applicable table (see Appendix).
 For a young beneficiary, the method produces small RMDs because the divisor is so large.
 For an old beneficiary, the opposite is true.
 Either way, annual RMDs tend to get larger over the years as the beneficiary's life expectancy (formerly called the divisor, now called the Applicable Denominator) gets smaller.
-See the (new-effective for 2022 and later years) IRS life expectancy tables in the Appendix of this Outline and "E" below.
+See the (new-effective for 2022 and later years) IRS life expectancy tables in the Appendix of this Outline.
+If computing life expectancy for the DB of a pre-2022 decedent, see "E" below.